TheAnalystAlp/Retail-Sales-Insights-SQL-With-RFM-Analysis-/README.md

 __When to Lauch the marketing campaign__

-As could be expected, the end and the beginning of the year are the best periods due to higher sales volumes, which is typical in retail.”
+As could be expected, the end and the beginning of the year are the best periods due to higher sales volumes, which is typical in retail

 <img width="750" height="750" alt="3" src="https://github.com/user-attachments/assets/eabd16ce-76a8-4e25-96c5-1c2efebe131d" />